 If you plan on having a funeral ceremony, someone will need to lead the proceedings and, at the very least, say a few words.
 Do you have anybody specific in mind?

-We look at your choices of officiant to help you decide who will lead your funeral ceremony.
+We look at your choices of officiant to help you decide.

 Who is this guide for?

-Who gets the last word at your funeral ceremony?
+Who gets the last word at your funeral?

 In the not too distant past, a religious minister would lead a funeral service as a matter of course.
 But that isn’t the case now.
 A traditional religious funeral is in decline.
 For one thing, not everyone in the UK identifies as religious.